dbzx10299/graphql-fullstack-tutorial/README.md

 # 04

 To make things a bit more realistic we will now switch over to using a database.
 You will need to go to mongodb atlas and create a cluster.
-From there you will need to paste this link in the .env file
+From there you will need to paste this link in the .env file under the variable mongoDB

 To run the app, run this command from the terminal window from the root: